kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 24: The "No Quit" Hacker Mindset (Pivoting strategies when the front door is blocked)
 - Day 25: System Auditing (Catching missing components, like spaced repetition, and holding the system accountable)
 - Day 30: Writing code from scratch (building line by line instead of copying)
+- Day 34: Rest is a weapon (Pushing through exhaustion causes burnout.
+Strategic rest protects the mission)
+- Day 34: The No-Quit discipline (Feeling the burn but refusing to fold — then resting with purpose)
+- Day 34: Demanding accountability (Asking the mentor to teach from scratch and NEVER give the full code)

 ---